danrex/django-riv/README.md

 smoothly into the Django concepts and make as much of your existing code reusable as possible.

+RiV aims to maintain Django's MVC structure while extending your existing application with a RESTful API.

+In Django the views describe *which data you see* while the templates are responsible for *how you see it*.
+An API built with RiV keeps that structure by replacing the role of templates with resources.
+Thus, RiV provides a large set of methods to exclude fields, rename fields, include a full representation of foreign keys and m2m fields, move fields between foreign keys and your main object and many more.

 ## Requirements ##

 RIV does not require any additional third party modules.
 The serializers